JSON-MSON/iam-ad-lab/README.md

 - **Domain controller:** Samba4 on Ubuntu Server, running as a VM on the MacBook Air (dual-homed — one adapter bridged to the real LAN, one on the isolated HomeLab network used by the other lab VMs)
 - **Domain:** `LAB.LOCAL`
-- **Domain client (planned):** Windows 10 Pro, bare-metal on a Mac Mini, reachable on the same LAN segment as the domain controller
+- **Domain client:** Windows 10 Pro, bare-metal on a Mac Mini, domain-joined and confirmed via `CsPartOfDomain: True`
 - **Why Samba4 instead of Windows Server:** a standard x86 Windows Server ISO runs painfully slow through emulation on Apple Silicon.
 Samba4 implements real AD Domain Services natively, at full speed, with the same OU/group/delegation concepts — see the note on the bare-metal Windows Server attempt below for the full story of why this was the right call for this hardware.

 ## Process